status-im/status-electron/README.md

-!!!
+# !!!
 THIS REPO IS OUTDATED AND NOT SUPPORTED
-You can find Status Desktop souurces here https://github.com/status-im/react-native-desktop and here https://github.com/status-im/status-react
+You can find Status Desktop sources here https://github.com/status-im/react-native-desktop and here https://github.com/status-im/status-react

-# status-electron
+status-electron

 Status ELECTRON (React Native Web and Electron)